ProvableHQ/sdk/sdk/README.md

 ```

 From the perspective of the caller of the API, this is as simple as executing a normal Aleo function.
 Given the inputs
-to a function with a finalize scope that updates a mapping are valid, the mapping will either be intialized or updated
+to a function with a `finalize` scope that updates a mapping are valid, the mapping will either be initialized or updated
 by the Aleo network.
-All the user of the SDK must do is ensure that the inputs to the function are valid.
+All the user of the SDK must do is to ensure that the inputs to the function are valid.

-If function inputs are Invalid, the Network will return an error, but the fee paid for the transaction will still be
+If the function's inputs are invalid, the Network will return an error, but the fee paid for the transaction will still be
 consumed.
 So it is important to ensure that the inputs to a function are valid before executing it.

-A simple example of a mapping update can be shown by simply executing the 'transfer_public` as shown below.
+A simple example of a mapping update can be shown by simply executing the 'transfer_public` function as shown below:

 ```typescript
 import { Account, ProgramManager, AleoKeyProvider, NetworkRecordProvider, AleoNetworkClient } from '@aleo/sdk';